waived/generic-http-botnet/README.md

 PROOF OF CONCEPT:

-This project was designed to by a incredibly simple example of how an HTTP botnet may choose to operate.
+This project was designed to be an incredibly simple example of how an HTTP botnet may choose to operate.
 This specific bot uses "HTTP Polling" which today is a rather obsolete method.
-Each infected device will make a request to the server every 30 sec to get an update as to what needs accomplished.
+Each infected device will make a request to the server every 30 sec to get an update as to what needs to be accomplished.

 ATTACK METHODS: